JosephNaberhaus/go-mitizen/README.md

 - 👍 Starts significantly faster
 - 👍 Doesn't require NPM
 - 👍 Supports multiline bodies
-- 👍 **TODO** Configurable within a repository without NPM or JavaScript
+- 👍 Configurable without NPM or JavaScript
 - 👎 Not as configurable
 - 👎 Isn't compatible with the full commitizen toolset